 A yearlong course for grades 8 and up

 Latin Alive!
 Book 2 continues the relevant, rigorous, and incremental Latin instruction begun in Latin Alive!
 Book 1.
 The Latin Alive! series features original Latin writings, giving students access to the works of great Latin authors.
 As the second text in a three-year series, Latin Alive!
 Book 2 is an entry point to advanced grammatical studies.
-Full program includes:

 - Latin Alive!
 Book 2 (consumable student edition) This book contains 33 weekly chapters, including 6 review chapters.
 Latin Alive!
 Book 2 reviews the grammar of Latin Alive!
 Book 1 and introduces the passive voice in all tenses; past, present, and future participles; deponent and irregular verbs; and comparative and superlative adjectives and adverbs.
 Each chapter begins with a country’s Latin motto, strategically chosen to introduce or review a grammatical concept.
 Extensive study of Latin derivatives and stories of Roman culture, myths, and history make Latin come alive, even in our modern world.
-Substantial Latin readings and translation exercises adapted from Latin literature continues to prepare students for the National Latin Exam and the Latin Advanced Placement Exam.
+Substantial Latin readings and translation exercises adapted from Latin literature continues to prepare students for the National Latin Exam or an Advanced Placement Latin class.
 This student edition includes historical and literary contributions by historian Christopher Schlect and classical scholars Karl Galinsky and Timothy Moore.

 - Latin Alive!
 Book 2 Teacher’s Edition This edition includes the full content of the Latin Alive!
 Book 2 Student Edition, plus extensive explanations, an answer key, and translations, as well as teacher’s tips, additional student exercises, and unit tests.